microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/featurerolloutpolicy.md

 ### Passthrough Authentication

-* Identify a server running Windows Server 2012 R2 or later where you want the [PassthroughAuthentication](https://docs.microsoft.com/en-us/azure/active-directory/hybrid/how-to-connect-pta) Agent to run (DO NOT choose the Azure AD Connect server).
+* Identify a server running Windows Server 2012 R2 or later where you want the [PassthroughAuthentication](https://docs.microsoft.com/en-us/azure/active-directory/hybrid/how-to-connect-pta) Agent to run.
 Ensure that the server is domain-joined, can authenticate selected users with Active Directory, and can communicate with Azure AD on outbound ports / URLs.
 * [Download](https://aka.ms/getauthagent) & install the Microsoft Azure AD Connect Authentication Agent on the server.
 * To enable high availability, install additional Authentication Agents on other servers as described [here](https://docs.microsoft.com/en-us/azure/active-directory/hybrid/how-to-connect-pta-quick-start#step-4-ensure-high-availability).
 * Ensure that you have configured your [Smart Lockout](https://docs.microsoft.com/en-us/azure/active-directory/authentication/howto-password-smart-lockout) settings appropriately.
 This is to ensure that your users’ on-premises Active Directory accounts don’t get locked out by bad actors.